Pretty Pink Tulip Tablescape for Valentine’s Day

 Step 1Pink Tablecloth

-To emphasis the pink theme, I first added a brand new pretty pink and white check tablecloth.
+To emphasize the pink theme, I first added a pretty brand new pink and white check tablecloth.
 I loved the tassel trim.

 pink and white check tablecloth

-This tablecloth comes in multiple colors and multiple sizes.
-This size is 55 X 120 inches.
+This tablecloth comes in multiple colors and sizes.
+This size is 55 X 120 inches, which I need when both leaves are on the table

 close up of pink and white check tablescape